Fort Lauderdale, Florida: 19th century

+20th century

+In 1911, the city was incorporated.
+In 1915, it was designated the county seat of newly formed Broward County.

 Fort Lauderdale's first major development began in the 1920s, during the Florida land boom.
-The 1926 Miami Hurricane and the Great Depression of the 1930s caused a great deal of economic dislocation.
+The Great Miami Hurricane of 1926 and the Great Depression of the 1930s caused a great deal of economic dislocation.
 In July 1935, an African-American man named Rubin Stacy was accused of robbing a white woman at knifepoint.
 He was arrested and being transported to a Miami jail when police were run off the road by a mob.
 A group of 100 white men proceeded to hang Stacy from a tree near the scene of his alleged robbery.
 His body was riddled with some 20 bullets.
 The murder was subsequently used by the press in Nazi Germany to discredit U.S. critiques of its own persecution of Jews, Communists, and Catholics.

 When World War II began, Fort Lauderdale became a major U.S. base, with a Naval Air Station to train pilots, radar operators, and fire control operators.
 A Coast Guard base at Port Everglades was also established.

 Until July 1961, only whites were allowed on Ft.
 Lauderdale beaches.
 There were no beaches for African-Americans in Broward County until 1954, when "the Colored Beach," today Dr. Von D. Mizell-Eula Johnson State Park, was opened in Dania Beach; however, no road was built to it until 1965.
 On July 4, 1961, African Americans started a series of wade-ins as protests at beaches that were off-limits to them, to protest "the failure of the county to build a road to the Negro beach."
 On July 11, 1962, a verdict by Ted Cabot went against the city's policy of racial segregation of public beaches, and Broward County beaches were desegregated in 1962.

-Today, Fort Lauderdale is a major yachting center, one of the nation's largest tourist destinations, and the center of a metropolitan division with 1.8 million people.
+Fort Lauderdale is a major center for yachting, one of the nation's largest tourist destinations, and the center of a metropolitan division with 1.8 million people.

-Population size
+Population

-After the war ended, service members returned to the area, spurring an enormous population explosion that dwarfed the 1920s boom.
+After end of World War II, service members returned to the area, spurring an enormous population explosion that dwarfed the 1920s boom.
 The 1960 census counted 83,648 people in the city, about 230% of the 1950 figure.
 A 1967 report estimated that the city was approximately 85% developed, and the 1970 population figure was 139,590.

-After 1970, as Fort Lauderdale became essentially built out, growth in the area shifted to suburbs to the west.
+After 1970, growth in the area shifted to suburbs to the west.
 As cities such as Coral Springs, Miramar, and Pembroke Pines experienced explosive growth, Fort Lauderdale's population stagnated, and the city actually shrank by almost 4,000 people between 1980, when the city had 153,279 people, and 1990, when the population was 149,377.
 A slight rebound brought the population back up to 152,397 at the 2000 census.
 Since 2000, Fort Lauderdale has gained slightly over 18,000 residents through annexation of seven neighborhoods in unincorporated Broward County.